 Karin Kneffel, untitled, 2021, Oil on canvas, Private Collection, © VG Bild-Kunst, Bonn 2022, Photo Ivo Faber, Düsseldorf

-Karin Kneffel became internationally known with her large-sized still lives of fruits, with ambiguous interiors and humorous animal portraits.
-Born in Marl in 1957, she began studying German philology and philosophy at the University of Münster and the Gesamthochschule Duisburg.
-Afterwards, she studied at the Kunstakademie Düsseldorf with Johannes Brus, Norbert Tadeusz and Gerhard Richter, who appointed her a master student.
-After a professorship at the Hochschule für Künste in Bremen, she has been teaching at the Akademie der Bildenden Künste in Munich since 2008.
-Karin Kneffel lives and works in Düsseldorf.
+Karin Kneffel became internationally known with her humorous animal portraits, large-format fruit still lifes and ambiguously designed interior views.
+The artist, born in 1957 in Marl, studied at the Kunstakademie Düsseldorf with Johannes Brus, Norbert Tadeusz and Gerhard Richter, who took her on as a master student.
+Following a professorship at the Hochschule für Künste in Bremen, she has taught at the Akademie der Bildenden Künste in Munich since 2008.
+Karin Kneffel lives and works in Düsseldorf and Munich.

 Karin Kneffel, untitled, 2014, Watercolour, © VG Bild-Kunst, Bonn 2022, Photo Achim Kukulies, Düsseldorf